pradeap/website/pages/about.md

 A self learnt Data Engineer trying to built a enterprise level data architecture.

+Why Data Mechanic?

-Why Data Mechanic?, transition from the mechanical domain to data domain is hard, but it is rewarding in terms of exploration.
-Combining data and mechanical,
+Transitioning from the mechanical domain to the data domain may be challenging, yet it proves rewarding in terms of exploration.
+Combining data and mechanical expertise opens up new avenues for innovation

 Hence